seramo/v2ray-config-modifier/README.md

 ### Step 3: Generate Configurations

 - Click the **"Generate Configs"** button.
-- The tool processes the base configuration and replaces the IP address with each IP from the specified ranges or config list.
+- The tool processes the base configuration and replaces the IP address with each IP from the specified ranges or config list, removing duplicates and optionally shuffling the output.
-- The generated configurations will be available for copying or downloading.

-### Step 4: Export Configurations
+### Step 4: Export & Share Configurations

+- **Export Format**: Choose between Plain Text, Clash (YAML), or Sing-box (JSON).
 - **Copy**: Click the **"Copy"** button to copy all configurations to the clipboard.
 - **Download**: Click the **"Download"** button to save all configurations to a file.
+- **Subscription Link**: Copy Base64 subscription links or view QR codes.

 ## Tutorial Video